LIVING AND WORKING WITH ROBOTS

 Community-Embedded Robotics

-A spin-off team from LWR received a National Science Foundation Growing Convergence Grant to design and build a ‘robot observatory’ on our university campus.
-Here, researchers from multiple disciplines will study how robots interact with changing groups of people in real-world environments — with the goal of widening the scope of robotics research to include the communities they impact and co-evolve with.
-I’m Senior Personnel on this project, currently helping the team to account for critical aspects of technology use, including how to value resistant responses to technology deployments as a source of design feedback.
+A spin-off team from LWR received a National Science Foundation Growing Convergence Grant to study how robots interact with changing groups of people in real-world environments — with the goal of widening the scope of delivery robotics research to include the communities they impact and co-evolve with.
+I was Senior Personnel on this project and helped the team to listen to, value and leverage public responses to pilot deployments as part of the design process.

 The grant award received coverage in USA Today and KVUE news.
 It was also a feature article in Texas Monthly, “It’s Okay to Fear the Robot Dogs Coming to UT.”